Skip to main content

 a.value = 7; // Prints: 13

-In the above example cell c is a computed cell referencing the value of a and peeks the value of b.
-Changing the value of a triggers a recomputation of c, and hence triggers the watch function which prints to the console, but changing the value of b doesn't trigger a recomputation of c.
+In this example, c is a computed cell that references the value of a and peeks the value of b.
+Changing the value of a causes the value of c to be recomputed, and hence the watch function is called.
+However, changing the value of b does not cause the value of c to be recomputed due to the value of b being accessed via the peek property, and hence the watch function is not called.

 note